 middle-income countries (LMICs).
 Therefore, we follow a risk-based approach (with risk being a function of hazard times exposure) and also consider local agronomic use conditions.
 For example, this includes application techniques that are uncommon in Europe or the U.S., but are widespread in LMICs, such as handheld application of plant protection products in a dense crop scenario or treatment of seeds using a concrete mixer.
 For these scenarios, we have developed specific exposure models that consider actual use conditions, which are then considered in the risk assessment of new products.
 If the outcome of these risk assessments reveals an unacceptable risk for operators, we implement mitigation measures to further limit the exposure, voluntarily restrict product use to safe use scenarios or decide to stop the project.
-As part of our commitment to ensure globally consistent safety standards for our crop protection products.
-Our operator Safety standards are publicly available and continuously evolve based on the latest scientific knowledge.
+As part of our commitment to ensure globally consistent safety standards for our crop protection products, we published the Bayer Safety Standard for Operator Safety, which we apply in the risk assessment of our crop protection products.
+Our operator safety standards are publicly available and continuously evolve based on the latest scientific knowledge.
 We also invite internationally respected researchers from academia and other expert groups to review our standard.
-In 2021, for example, we held a review panel with eight external scientists.9
+In 2021, for example, we held a review panel with eight external scientists.11